thraraujo/pysymmpol/paper/paper.md

 symmetric polynomials.
 It provides functionalities for working with various types of symmetric polynomials, including elementary, homogeneous, monomial symmetric, (skew-) Schur, and Hall-Littlewood polynomials.
-In addition to polynomial operations, \textbf{PySymmPol} offers tools to explore key properties of integer partitions and Young diagrams, such as transposition, Frobenius coordinates, characters of symmetric groups and others.
+In addition to polynomial operations, **PySymmPol** offers tools to explore key properties of integer partitions and Young diagrams, such as transposition, Frobenius coordinates, characters of symmetric groups and others.

-This package originated from research conducted in the realm of integrable systems applied to string theory and the AdS/CFT correspondence. \textbf{PySymmPol} aims to facilitate computational tasks related to symmetric polynomials and their applications in diverse fields.
+This package originated from research conducted in the field of integrable systems applied to string theory, and the AdS/CFT correspondence. **PySymmPol** aims to facilitate computational tasks related to symmetric polynomials and their applications in diverse fields.